The Authority of the New Testament Writings

 Some Christians view the Bible skeptically, but this is a more intellectually challenging (and therefore less common) position.
 It is not immediately apparent to new believers how a person can combine trust and mistrust — faith in Christianity with skepticism about the book that has been the traditional basis of that faith.
 They might view it as like sawing off the limb on which one’s ladder is resting.

-Limits to Belief
+Limits to belief

 Most Christians reject the teaching about mildew.
 They are using a filter on the Bible — a filter that in most cases they haven’t thought much about.
 They say they accept the Bible as an authority for their beliefs and practices, yet they do not accept part of the Bible.
 In this case, the common sense of most Christians functions as more authoritative than the original meaning of Scripture.

-Of course, I am not saying that houses should be destroyed.
+I am not saying that houses should be destroyed.
 Nor am I saying that we should routinely ignore the Bible and follow our common sense.
 We do not have to choose between such extremes.
 But Christians should think about the kind of authority the Bible has.
 If we openly disobey some of its teachings, then in what sense can we say that it is authoritative?
 Whether we like to think about such tensions or not, we do not read far in the Bible before we are faced with the issue.
 Why do we stand on some parts of the Bible, but not others?
 To use the ladder analogy again, we want to be sure that our ladder is resting on the correct branch, a branch that will not be broken by the winds of additional thought.

 Accidents of history

 But this supreme revelation of God came in a very specific form.
 His hair was a certain color, his skin was a certain color, he wore a certain style of clothes and spoke specific human languages.
 He was a male Jew living in Galilee and Judea at a particular time in history.
-So then, is this what the Father looks like?
+So, is this what the Father looks like?
 Are we to identify a particular style of clothing and language as more God-like than other styles?
 No, those things do not reveal God to us — they are accidents of history.
 In speech, dress, and personal appearance, Jesus probably looked much like Judas Iscariot — and in such incidentals, Jesus reveals no more to us about God than Judas does.

 Jesus, the supreme revelation of God, came to us in a specific cultural form, and when we discuss the way in which Jesus reveals the Father, we must distinguish between form and substance, between culture and principle.
 Sometimes it is easy to distinguish Jesus from his culture.
-But in other cases, Jesus participated in his culture — he went to Jerusalem for Jewish festivals, he told someone to follow a Jewish ritual, he told Peter to pay a tax, he told stories about kings and vineyards, he ate fish and drank wine, and called God Abba (John 7:14; 10:22; Matt.
-8:4; 17:27; Luke 24:43; Mark 14:36).
+But in other cases, Jesus participated in his culture — he went to Jerusalem for Jewish festivals, he told someone to follow a Jewish ritual, he told Peter to pay a tax, he told stories about kings and vineyards, he ate fish and drank wine, and called God Abba (John 7:14; 10:22; Matthew 8:4; 17:27; Luke 24:43; Mark 14:36).
 Did he do these things by conviction, or by custom?
 Are Christians today to follow his example in these things, or do we overlook them as cultural accidents?

 Scripture likewise limited